Computational advantage from quantum superposition of multiple temporal orders of photonic gates: Appendix

 In order not to require the assumption that the Prover does not know in which basis the Verifier provided each set $\mathsf U$, one could derandomize the approach above by using a weighted quantum $t$-design \cite{Gross2007}.
 This is a finite set of unitaries $X$ together with weights $\mathsf w$ such that the average of any operator over them is equal to its average over the Haar measure up to order $t$.
 Since $\Ket{\mathsf U_k^{(V)}}$ is an 8th order expression on $V$, an 8-design allows us to reproduce exactly the witness with bound $p_\text{succ}^\text{CCGO} \approx 0.84$ with a finite, fixed set of unitaries.
 Unfortunately, $t$-designs are rather large.
 It can be shown that the smallest size $|X|$ of a weighted 8-design for unitaries of dimension $2$ is bounded by $165 \le |X| \le 968$, so the resulting witness would have at least 4950 settings, and therefore be of little relevance for experiments \cite{Roy2009}.

-In order to obtain smaller witnesses, we instead sampled 5 random qubit unitaries from the Haar measure, and conjugated all 30 columns of Chart~\ref{tab:30setsU} with these fixed unitaries, obtaining a witness using 150 settings.
+In order to obtain smaller witnesses, we instead sampled 5 random qubit unitaries from the Haar measure, and conjugated all 30 columns of Table~\ref{tab:30setsU} with these fixed unitaries, obtaining a witness using 150 settings.

 Solving the SDP in Eq.~\eqref{eq:SDP_primal} with the solver SCS, fixing the prior probability of choosing each set $\mathsf U_k^{(V)}$ to be $q_k/5$, where $q_k$ is the optimal weight obtained for the full randomization of $\mathsf{U}_k$ in the previous section, we obtained $p_\text{succ}^\text{CCGO}\approx 0.96$.
 By further optimising over all 150 weights using the dual SDP, we found this could be improved to $p_\text{succ}^\text{CCGO}\approx 0.93$.